 Demyelination causes functional loss in nerve cells.
 A MRI (magnetic resonance imaging) scan can show areas of scarring and inflammation.

 A lumbar puncture (spinal tap) and electrophysiological tests can be analysed for the conduction of nerve impulses.

 Loss of coordination and sensation,Hand shaking,loss of bladder control,vertigo,Clumsiness,extreme fatigue,Speech difficulties,Hand shaking.

 Myelin can be repaired by the body and individuals can recover well from MS attacks.
 However, for some, recovery can sometimes by incomplete or symptoms can worsen over time.

 Serial blood tests could track brain injury potentially detecting Alzheimer’s,MS, earlier before full manifestation of symptoms.

-By studying the genetic makeup of patients with such conditions as uveitis or glaucoma ways to predict disease progression can be identified.
+By studying the genetic makeup of patients with such conditions as uveitis or glaucoma ways to predict disease progression can be identified for all .

 Such techniques as MRI ,angiography will evolve for high-resolution “real time” images of the visual pathways from the eye all the way back to the vision centres in the brain and will shed light on many eye and systemic conditions.

 Increasingly the eye of the future will benefit by wearables as smart contact lenses which can monitor blood-sugar levels, and technology algorithms eg machine learning from employing huge data sets of eye images used to detect diabetic retinopathy